ronakkaoshik42/os2020project/README.md

 a.
 To expand and incorporate more scheduling algorithms
 b.
 Improving the GUI

-We would like to thank Prof Nipun Batra and our TA Tom Glint Issac who helped us and mentored us whenever we were stuck in the project.
+We would like to thank Prof Nipun Batra and our TA Tom Glint Issac who helped and mentored us throughout.